paul-freeman/ceverpy/README.md

 This is not to say that these package versions are required, but if you encounter problems, this may be a place to start your search.

+If you would like to make changes to the code, you should install it in development mode, using

+    python setup.py develop

+This will install it such that it uses the code in your poropyck folder instead of looking in the conda or pip installation directory.

+When you are done changing the code, you should upload (push) it to Github.
+Then you can stope development mode using

+    python setup.py develop --uninstall

 ## Input data